 If you didn’t get as many, there’s a reason for that.
 The cue, “a list of fruits that I just heard,” becomes crowded with correct words (from this list) and incorrect words (from the previous list).
 If you do a third list of fruits, chances are you will remember even fewer of them.
 But this one should be easier:

 With this list, your mind is able to form a new cue, different and unambiguous.
-Recall improves.
+Recall improves memory.

 THINK OF A PARTICULAR DUCK

-Willingham identifies several tricks to create good memory cues:
+Willingham identifies several techniques to create good memory cues: